 I was completely shocked yesterday to find out that the final session at the GMG Trails had gone down over the weekend…

 I’m psyched to see so many of my good buds shredding a trio of NC trails in this video that Jon Pfundstein put together (hopefully I waited long enough to post one of his videos this time)!
-LOL at Brandon Grimm trying to get into the record books for the world’s fastest Vander Roll at the beginning of this!
+LOL at Brandon Grimm trying to get into the record books for the world’s fastest Vander Roll at… Continue reading A Trio of Trails 2015

 This edit from the GMG Halloween Jam came to me with a warning that it was a little bit different and had lots of slomo.
 While both of those are definitely true, I actually didn’t hate it.
 As a matter of fact, I would even go as far to say that I liked it!
-What do you all think?
+What… Continue reading GMG Halloween Trail Jam 2015

 There have been some pretty creative Halloween trail edits this year but this one of the festivities at the GMG Trails really hits the mark!